 Restricted to sophomores, juniors, and seniors.
-Prerequisites: BISC 1111 and BISC 1112; and ANAT 2130, which also may be taken concurrently.
+Prerequisites: BISC 1111 and BISC 1112; and ANAT 2130, which can be completed before or taken concurrent with this course.

 ANAT 2150.
 Human Microscopic Anatomy.
 3 Credits.

 Normal histological structure of cells, tissues, and organs.
 Structural-functional correlates; the relationship between histological structure-function and the etiology of disease states.